Ticket sales: The least understood side of the Olympics

 “Time flies,” said Kosuke Kitajima, a four-time Olympic swimming gold medalist from Japan.
 “It’s as if the Rio de Janeiro Olympics were just yesterday.”

-The now-retired Kitajima helped Tokyo Olympic organizers launch their ticket website on Thursday, which is where only Japan residents can buy tickets when they go on sale in the host country on May 9.
+The now-retired Kitajima helped Tokyo Olympic organizers launch their ticket website on Thursday, where only Japan residents can buy tickets when they go on sale in the host country on May 9.
 But the useful site can also be accessed in English by people outside Japan, where basic prices are listed along with the full competition schedule.

-But you can only start to buy here if you’re a Japan resident.
+But you can only start to buy if you’re a Japan resident.

-To buy tickets, everyone else in the world has to contact what are known as “authorized ticket resellers,” which operate in most major countries.
+To purchase tickets, everyone else in the world has to contact what are known as “authorized ticket resellers,” which operate in most major countries.
 They can’t start selling tickets until June 15, and they are also listed on the website.

 Buying in the host nation — this time Japan — is straightforward with prices clearly set.
 But buyers outside Japan need to be careful.
 They will pay more; sometimes a lot more.